 to pay the statutory penalty, either by mail or in person.
 This shall be accomplished by providing the defendant with an envelope with complete instructions imprinted.
 If the defendant fails to satisfy the ticket within the prescribed period, it shall

-be assumed that the defendant wishes to appear in court and the next available court date for the particular shall be assigned by the Clerk from the predetermined schedule.
+be assumed that the defendant wishes to appear in court and for hand-written citations, the next available court date for the particular shall be assigned by the Clerk from the predetermined schedule.
 A given number of cases shall be scheduled for each session, and when that

-session is full, the next and so on.
-Notice shall be sent to the defendant and the officer of the date, time and location of the trial so that the trial can proceed on the assigned date.
+session is full, the next session date will be used, and so on.
+When these are scheduled, notice shall be sent to the defendant and the officer of the date, time and location of the trial so that the trial can proceed on the assigned date.

-(2) Serious traffic violations, those which require an appearance under Supreme Court Rule 551, shall be handled in the same manner except that the defendant shall not be given the option to pay.
-The arraignment date shall be assigned by
+(2) Serious traffic violations, those which require an appearance under Supreme Court Rule 551, shall be handled in the same manner described above (35.06e.(1)), except the defendant shall not be given the option to pay.
+For hand-written citations, the arraignment date shall be assigned by

 the Clerk immediately upon receipt, and notices sent.